MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/Invoke-MgQuerySearch.md

           - `[From <String>]`: Defines the lower bound from which to compute the aggregation.
 This can be a numeric value or a string representation of a date using the YYYY-MM-DDTHH:mm:ss.sssZ format.
 Required.
           - `[To <String>]`: Defines the upper bound up to which to compute the aggregation.
 This can be a numeric value or a string representation of a date using the YYYY-MM-DDTHH:mm:ss.sssZ format.
 Required.
         - `[SortBy <String>]`: bucketAggregationSortProperty
-      - `[Field <String>]`: Specifies the field in the schema of the specified entity type that aggregation should be computed on.
+      - `[Field <String>]`: Computes aggregation on the field while the field exists in current entity type.
 Required.
       - `[Size <Int32?>]`: The number of searchBucket resources to be returned.
 This is not required when the range is provided manually in the search request.
 Optional.
     - `[ContentSources <String[]>]`: Contains the connection to be targeted.
 Respects the following format : /external/connections/connectionid where connectionid is the ConnectionId defined in the Connectors Administration.
 Note: contentSource is only applicable when entityType=externalItem.
 Optional.
     - `[EnableTopResults <Boolean?>]`: This triggers hybrid sort for messages: the first 3 messages are the most relevant.
 This property is only applicable to entityType=message.
 Optional.
     - `[EntityTypes <String[]>]`: One or more types of resources expected in the response.
-Possible values are: list, site, listItem, message, event, drive, driveItem, externalItem.
+Possible values are: list, site, listItem, message, event, drive, driveItem, person, externalItem.
 See known limitations for those combinations of two or more entity types that are supported in the same search request.
 Required.
     - `[Fields <String[]>]`: Contains the fields to be returned for each resource object specified in entityTypes, allowing customization of the fields returned by default otherwise, including additional fields such as custom managed properties from SharePoint and OneDrive, or custom fields in externalItem from content that Microsoft Graph connectors bring in.
 The fields property can be using the semantic labels applied to properties.
 For example, if a property is label as title, you can retrieve it using the following syntax : label_title.Optional.
     - `[From <Int32?>]`: Specifies the offset for the search results.
 Offset 0 returns the very first result.
 Optional.
     - `[Query <IMicrosoftGraphSearchQuery1>]`: searchQuery